ENCCS/julia-for-hpda/content/regression.rst

          # with your own function, for example
          y = cos.(X) .+ sin.(2*X).^2 .+ 0.01*X.^3

-.. todo:: simple regression 4
+.. todo:: Simple regression 4

    Try some other models to train on the data from the `Simple regression example`_.
    To see a list of available models one can outcomment the following lines.